 - eDocs and Messages Download

 Taking advantage of eDocs and Messages download eliminates a long, difficult process of logging into insurer portals, downloading individual documents, organizing those documents, and then manually attaching them into the agency management system.
 Instead, you benefit from an automated process where documents are transferred directly into your agency management system when they become available.
 Implementation of eDocs and Messages download enables you to increase overall operational efficiency with immense time savings.
-In fact, according to a recent IVANS study, agencies saved at least one hour per day per employee when using eDocs and Messages download.
+In fact, according to a recent IVANS study, agencies save nearly two hours per day per employee when using eDocs and Messages download.

 - Customer Service Portal and Mobile Apps